utkarshpratap2002/learnedinDITISS/cosa-docs/linux/day14/day14.md

 sudo rpm -q haproxy
 ```

-If not, then you need to install the **haproxy** on first server and similarly there needs to installed on another server also.
+If not, then you need to install the **haproxy** on a server and we need two servers that are running the web service [Apache server](../day13/day13.md#apache) hosting websites.
+You must have the IP address of both the servers. *So, first thing first*, we need to install the haproxy on the server.
 ```
 sudo yum install haproxy
 ```

-Now you need to configure teh haproxy configuration directory, and fiund haproxy.cng configuration file.
+Now you need to configure the haproxy configuration directory, and edit the haproxy.cfg configuration file and make the changes inside **frontend main** and **backend app**.

 ```
 sudo /etc/hasproxy
-sudo vim haproxy.cng
+sudo vim haproxy.cfg
 ```

-Now you'll witness lots of information
-1. *frontend main*:and you need to bind it to the port number 8080, on **line number 67**.
-Remove the lines and let the *default backend*, don't change anything.
-2. Then you need to change the dummy server and you need to change the IP address of the machines you've configured.
+- **`frontend main`**: This handles the frontend of haproxy, it tells which port the haproxy is listening on, it should have a consistent port number to that of the web servers that are going to send the responses to the haproxy.
+If the backend servers are listening on port same as haproxy, then only the haproxy would be able to forward the traffic.
+- **`backend app`**: This contains the backend server definations, you need to enter your backend server IP address on which the [Apache](../day13/day13.md#apache) service is running, along with the port number they are listening on.

-After configuring with the status **check** you need to restart the haproxy server and check the status of the server.
+After configuring check the status and then start/restart the haproxy server and check the status of the server.
 ```
 sudo systemctl restart the haproxy
 ```

+Now you need to curl on the server (haproxy server) itself, you'll get the load getting balanced on both the server having apache service running.

 # FTP